krisztianb/plantuml-pipe/README.md

 </p>

 A PlantUmlPipe instance is a wrapper to a PlantUML JAVA process running in pipe mode.

-The object has an input stream (`in`) into which the PlantUML code for one or multiple diagrams can be written and an output streams (`out`) from which the generated diagrams can be read.
+The object has an input stream (`in`) into which the PlantUML code of multiple diagrams can be written and an output streams (`out`) from which the generated diagrams can be read.

+Instead of the streams you can also use the `process` method of the object which returns a promise with the generated diagram.

 ## Installation